Syria says two killed, seven wounded in Israeli missile attack | International

 Syria says two killed, seven wounded in Israeli missile attack

-The state news agency SANA cited the source as saying that Syrian air defenses had intercepted most of the Israeli missiles launched from the direction of the Golan Heights towards military sites south of Damascus.
-The military source did not provide more details, SANA said.
+The state news agency SANA cited the source as saying that Syrian air defences had intercepted most of the Israeli missiles launched from the direction of the Golan Heights toward military sites south of Damascus.
+SANA later said a civilian woman had been killed and her husband injured in the blast.
+It was not immediately clear if she was among the two deaths initially reported by the military source, who had said that seven soldiers were wounded.

 Israel has repeatedly attacked Iranian targets in Syria and those of allied militias, including Lebanon's Hezbollah.
 Israel sees Iran's presence in Syria, in support of President Bashar al-Assad's government in the country's civil war, as a strategic threat.